 Our seasoned individual Illinois disability attorney offers completely free policy analysis and claim consultations to protect you from falling into these and other traps your individual or group disability insurance company may set.

 If you file a valid claim for your individual or group long-term disability benefits, you’re probably facing a complete or partial disability that will take a recovery time of longer than 90 days.
 Because a for-profit insurance corporation likely administers your individual or long-term disability policy, the insurance company is going to do everything it can to wrongfully delay, deny, reduce, or cut off your disability benefits.

-Furthermore, a long-term disability does not protect your job like military deployment or maternity does.
-That may mean your only foreseeable source of future income is your individual or group long-term disability payments.
+Furthermore, a long-term disability does not protect your job as military deployment or maternity does.
+That may mean your only foreseeable source of future income is your individual or group’s long-term disability payments.